fatso12/PullPal/README.md

 ## Run the Script 🏃‍♂️

-To run the PullPal bot continuously using Docker, follow these steps:
+# To run the PullPal bot continuously using Docker 🐋:

 1. **Build the Docker Image 🛠️:**
 ```sh